Simpson–Golabi–Behmel syndrome

-Simpson–Golabi–Behmel syndrome (SGBS), is a rare inherited congenital disorder that can cause craniofacial, skeletal, cardiac, and renal abnormalities.
+Simpson–Golabi–Behmel syndrome (SGBS) is a rare inherited congenital disorder that can cause craniofacial, skeletal, vascular, cardiac, and renal abnormalities.
+There is a high prevalence of cancer associated in those with SGBS which includes wilms tumors, neuroblastoma, tumors of the adrenal gland, liver, lungs and abdominal organs.

-The syndrome is inherited in an X-linked recessive fashion, where males express the phenotype and females usually do not.
-Females that possess one copy of the mutation are considered to be carriers of the syndrome and may express varying degrees of the phenotype.
+The syndrome is inherited in an X-linked recessive manner.
+Females that possess one copy of the mutation are considered to be carriers of the syndrome but may still express varying degrees of the phenotype, suffering mild to severe malady.
+Males experience a higher likelihood of fetal death.

 Types

-There are two types of SGBS, each found on a different gene:
+There are two types of SGBS, each associated with mutations on a different gene:

 SGBS is also considered to be an overgrowth syndrome (OGS).
-OGS is characterized by a 2-3 standard deviation increase in weight, height, or head circumference above the average for sex and age.
+OGS is characterized by a two to three standard deviation increase in weight, height, or head circumference above the average for sex and age.
 One of the most noted features of OGS is the increased risk of neoplasms in certain OGSs.
 SGBS in particular has been found to have a 10% tumor predisposition frequency with 94% of cases occurring in the abdominal region, most being malignant.
 It is common for tumors to be embryonal in type and appear before the age of 10.

-There are five different types of tumors that patients with SGBS might develop, all intra-abdominal: Wilms tumor, Hepatoblastoma, Hepatocarcinoma, Gonadoblastoma, and Neuroblastoma.
+There are five different types of tumors that patients with SGBS might develop, all intra-abdominal: Wilms tumor, hepatoblastoma, hepatocarcinoma, gonadoblastoma, and neuroblastoma.

 The most common types of tumors developed in patients are the Wilms tumor and hepatoblastoma.

 Symptoms and signs

+May include one or more of the following symptons: